hatlabs/sh-wg/index.md

 ## Introduction

-The Sailor Hat WiFi Gateway (SH-wg) is a device that allows you to connect WiFi devices to your boat's NMEA 2000 network.
+The Sailor Hat WiFi Gateway (SH-wg) allows you to connect WiFi devices to your boat's NMEA 2000 network.
-This lets you display your boat data on phones or tablets, ...
-FIXME finish the introduction
+This lets you display your boat data on phones or tablets, extend the NMEA 2000 network wirelessly, or implement a bidirectional interface with Signal K marine data servers.

 <img src="media/sh-wg_photo_45deg.jpg" width="60%" />